openvulab/OpenVULab/README.txt

 It is nicely packaged into rascal.jar within the deployment bundle and is controlled through javascript.
 (RASCAL's source can be found under the "Source Code" Section)

+The source code will be available thtrough GIT as well.

 What's New in 0.5
 =================